asehmi/auth-simple-for-streamlit/README.md

 - Refactored the SQLite local DB dependency in the main auth module so it uses a DB provider design pattern implementation.

+- Given the refactoring, I added a simple factory for multiple provider implementations, so different persistence technologies could be used, for example a cloud DB.
+  - In fact, I built an [Airtable](https://airtable.com) cloud database provider which can replace SQLite as an alternative.

+- The abstract provider interface is super simple and should allow _almost_ any database to be adapted, and it works fine for this specific auth use case in the implementations I created.
+  - Some Streamliters have mentioned Google Sheets and Firebase - yep, they should be easy.

 - Passwords are stored hashed (MD5) & encrypted (AES256 CBC Extended) in the database, not as plain text.
 Note, the password is never sent to the browser - it's retrieved, decrypted and matched on the Streamlit server - so is quite secure.
 I'm definitely following OWASP best practice.

-- Given the refactoring, I added a simple factory for multiple provider implementations, so different persistence technologies could be used, for example a cloud DB.
-  - In fact, I built an Airtable cloud database provider which can replace SQLite as an alternative.

-- The abstract provider interface is super simple and should allow _almost_ any database to be adapted, and it works fine for this specific auth use case in the implementations I created.
-  - Some Streamliters have mentioned Google Sheets and Firebase - yep, they should be easy.

 - Configuration has been externalized for things like database names and locations, cloud service account secrets, api keys, etc. The configuration is managed in a root `.env` and `env.py` files, and small Python settings files for the main app (`app_settings.py`), and each provider implementation (`settings.py`).